LEO0331/Mini_projects/CodingPractice/leetcode389_FindTheDifference.md

 # Concept
 Hash, Map, Bitwise
 # Solution
-1. two maps compare each key-value or one map to che
+1. two maps compare each key-value or one map to check the numbers of values by deductions
 ```
 /*
  * @param {string} s